Chad of Mercia: Sources

-Most of what is known of Chad comes from the writings of Bede and the biography of Bishop Wilfrid written by Stephen of Ripon.
-Bede tells us that he obtained his information about Chad and his brother, Cedd, from the monks of Lastingham, where both were abbots.
-Bede also refers to information he received from Trumbert, "who tutored me in the Scriptures and who had been educated in the monastery by that master [Chad]".
-In other words, Bede considered himself to stand in the spiritual lineage of Chad and had gathered information from at least one who knew him personally.
+Most of what is known of Chad comes from Bede's Ecclesiastical History of the English People and, to a lesser extent, Stephen of Ripon's Vita Sancti Wilfrithi ("Life of Wilfrid").
+Bede wrote several decades after Chad's death, but states that he obtained information about Chad and his brother Cedd from the monks of Lastingham, where both had served as abbots.
+Bede also records that one of his own teachers, Trumbert, had been trained by Chad at Lastingham.

 Early life and education

 Family links

 Chad was one of four brothers, all active in the Anglo-Saxon church.
 The others were Cedd, Cynibil and Caelin.
 Chad seems to have been Cedd's junior, arriving on the political scene about ten years after Cedd.
 It is reasonable to suppose that Chad and his brothers were drawn from the Northumbrian nobility.
 They certainly had close connections throughout the Northumbrian ruling class.
-However, the name Chad is actually of British Celtic, rather than Anglo-Saxon origin.
+However, the name Chad is actually of British Celtic, rather than Anglo-Saxon, origin.
 It is an element found in the personal names of many Welsh princes and nobles of the period and signifies "battle".